vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/site-recovery-manager/Get-SrmNetworkInterface.md

 Get-SrmNetworkInterface
 ```

-This example retrieves information about the network interface configuration of the Site Recovery Manager appliance
+This example retrieves information about the network interface configuration of the Site Recovery Manager appliance.